Dedushka, the First Book in the Jake McCluskey Series

 In late 2016, I decided that my next writing exercise would be a work of fiction – my first.
 I began toying with various ideas, but none really clicked for me.
 So I browsed through my collection of books, trying to identify the kind of story-telling that resonated with me.
 Finally, I settled on Tom Clancy’s style.
 Bingo!

 I’ve always enjoyed military action stories – and between my military background and an almost anal obsession for detail, I decided I’d found my genre.
 I told myself I was ready to wear out a keyboard.

 The problem, of course, was that I was no closer to deciding what sort of story to write.
 That process took me another 7 or 8 months, as I considered and discarded a dozen ideas.
 Some took just an hour or so, while for others, I had to write 2 or 3 chapters before deciding I was on the wrong track.
 Finally, I came up with Jake McCluskey… an erstwhile US naval officer, suddenly plunged into the navy of the Russian Federation by circumstance.

 I enjoyed writing Dedushka – researching minute details of vessels, weapons, specific buildings and the web of details to tie them together was a huge part of that enjoyment.
 Exploring the potential geopolitical impacts of the tale were equally satisfying.
 The part I struggled most with was finding the right amount of character development.
 I read somewhere that that is supposed to be the easy part.
 Nope!
-Not for me, at least – I had to do a lot of re-write to get that to a point I was satisfied with.
+Not for me, at least – I had to do a lot of re-write to get that to a point where I was satisfied with it.